githubfito/melod8/README.md

-Play your melodies on the keyboard (white and black notes) to generate a basic file compatible with Amstrad CPC, ZX Spectrum or PowerBasic.
+Play your melodies online (beta) on your QWERTY keyboard (white and black keys) to generate a BASIC command file, ready to be executed so you can play the melody.
+Generate the file for:

-Load these files onto that hardware and the melody you played on the keyboard will be played back.
+* Amstrad CPC
+* ZX Spectrum
+* PowerBasic 3.5 for DOS

+Forget about searching for the notes of your melody one by one.
+Play the melody and when you have it, press generate file.

 Try it here:
 https://githubfito.github.io/melod8/